sdr-enthusiasts/docker-planefence/README-Mastodon.md

 ```

 - Replace the values with the applicable server name and access token.
-- If `PF_MASTODON` is not set to `ON`, then no PlaneFence Mastodon notifications will be sent.
+- If `PF_MASTODON` is not set to `ON`, then no Planefence Mastodon notifications will be sent.
 - If `PA_MASTODON` is not set to `ON`, then no Plane-Alert Mastodon notifications will be sent.
 - `Px_MASTODON_VISIBILITY` can be `public` (visible in everyone's feed), `unlisted` (only visible on your profile page), or `private` (invisible to anyone except for you).